mpopov576/vEB_tree/README.md

 # vEB_tree
-Implementation of the structure van Emde Boas Tree
+Implementation of the structure van Emde Boas tree

 U - size of the universe